 Type N - Nickel-Chromium-Silicon vs Nickel-Silicon, IEC 60584-1

-Thermocouple Type N, was billed as the revolutionary replacement for the Type K thermocouple (the most common in industrial use), but without its drawbacks - Type N (Nicrosil-Nisil) exhibits a much greater resistance to oxidation-related drift at high temperatures than its rival, and to the other common instabilities of Type K in particular, but also the other base metal thermocouples to a degree.
+Thermocouple Type N, is a relatively new thermocouple type and was billed as a replacement for the Type K thermocouple (the most common in industrial use), but without its drawbacks - Type N (Nicrosil-Nisil) exhibits a much greater resistance to oxidation-related drift at high temperatures than its rival, and to the other common instabilities of Type K in particular, but also the other base metal thermocouples to a degree.
 It can thus handle higher temperatures than Type K (1,280°C, and higher for short periods).